aug2uag/faexempressous/README.md

 ## Usage
 Run `faexempressous $app_name` to generate boilerplate app from a global install, if downloading run `npm install` then `sh script.sh $app_name`; enter new directory and run `npm run dev`.

+### Windows users

+This script will not run in DOS, and you must use a Windows shell emulator such as [Cygwin](https://www.cygwin.com/) to run the script.

 ## TODO

 - Add options